How Healthy Are Chickpeas? The NYT Weighs In

 A plant-based protein powerhouse

-According to the Times, one cup of these cooked legumes contains around 14.5g of protein and 12.5g of fiber.
+According to the NYT, one cup of these cooked legumes contains around 14.5g of protein and 12.5g of fiber.
 Those are some good stats!
 Whereas animal proteins lack fiber, chickpeas are abundant in soluble fiber which naturally lowers cholesterol.
 Nutrition experts agree: a diet rich in plant-based protein is the way to go.

 “Experts are increasingly touting the importance of incorporating plant-based sources of protein in one’s diet.
 People who eat more plant-based food, and less red and processed meats, tend to have lower rates of cardiovascular disease, obesity, high blood pressure and other chronic conditions”